-- create one 'overarching Activity' for the local council and complete all the necessary system fields - create two 'sub-Activities' for each set of 'like Places', which in this case will be one 'sub-Activity' for gardening and one 'sub-Activity' for cleaning - complete all the necessary system fields, recording the start and end dates and number of Work for the Dole Places available at each location for each 'sub-Activity'.
+- create one 'overarching Activity' for the local council and complete all the necessary system fields - create 2 'sub-Activities' for each set of 'like Places', which in this case will be one 'sub-Activity' for gardening and one 'sub-Activity' for cleaning - complete all the necessary system fields, recording the start and end dates and number of Work for the Dole Places available at each location for each 'sub-Activity'.

-See Attachment C in this Guideline for an overview of the different Activity types.
 Further information on risk assessments can be found in the Keeping People Safe section.